r-lib/lintr/linter-300.md

 page, which will make it easier to document any parameters, enumerate edge cases/ known false positives, add links to external resources, etc.

-To make this even more navigable, we've also added some metadata to a database in the form of tags for each linter.
-For example, `brace_linter` has tags style, readability, default, and configurable.
-Each tag gets its own documentation page (e.g. `?readability_linters`) which describes the tag and lists all of the associated linters exported by lintr.
+To make this even more navigable, we've also added `available_linters()`, a database with known linters and some associated metadata tags for each.
+For example, `brace_linter` has tags `style`, `readability`, `default`, and `configurable`.
+Each tag also gets its own documentation page (e.g. `?readability_linters`) which describes the tag and lists all of the known associated linters.
+The tags are available in another database:

-To further facilitate discoverability, we've added `available_linters()` and `available_tags()` to list registered linters (including custom linters not exported by lintr itself; see `?available_linters`).
+`available_tags()`.
+These databases can be extended to include custom linters in your package;
+see `?available_linters`.

 Moreover, lintr's documentation is now available as a website thanks to Hadley Wickham's contribution to create a pkgdown website for the package: